How to Engrave Leather

 Everyone has a wallet which is normally made of leather.
 If we want to give it a nice touch-up or engrave something on it so that we can gift it to that person we appreciate very much, we could use an engraving pen to personalize or the other techniques we saw before to engrave a leather wallet.

-You could engrave on your wallet a message, a phrase, a draw, it'll depend on your imagination the options are many.
+You could engrave a message, a phrase, or a drawing on your wallet, it'll depend on your imagination, because the options are many.

 Steps to engrave your leather wallet